Filip-Dymczyk/Filip-Dymczyk/README.md

 - Java - completed begginers course.

 ### 🌱 Planning to learn:
-- more about embedded systems, preferably Zephyr (Nordic Semiconductor boards);
+- more about embedded systems - planning a project related with creating a BLDC motor controller;
+- advanced Data Science - right now I am completing DataCamp data analyses courses;
+- Python Automated Testing - completing an EPAM course on that topic;
 - Django;
-- advanced Data Science;
 - machine learning.

 ### 📫 How to reach me: